Reporting Incidents or Injuries

 on any of the Valencia campuses or during United States or international travel.

-For sensitive circumstances such as victims of a crime, confidential reporting may occur by contacting Safety and Security Services.
+For sensitive circumstances, such as those involving victims of a crime, confidential reporting may occur by contacting Safety, Security and Risk Management.
 Please note that based on the information shared, the College may have a legal obligation to report such information to appropriate authorities in accordance with applicable laws, rules or regulations.
-For more information on confidential reporting procedures.
+Click here for more information on confidential reporting procedures.